Mint-Blockchain/mint-node/README.md

 ### Usage

-1. Select the network you want to run and set CONDUIT_NETWORK env variable.
+1. Select the network you want to run and set Mint_NETWORK env variable.
 Example:

 ```
 #  for Mint Mainnet